flow-state-15/mod-5-extra-resources/assets/react-project-week-roadmap.md

 Weekend:

-- Plan application features and what that looks like codewise and visually.
+- Plan application features and what that looks like code-wise and visually.
 - Plan your work flow using your Kanban Board
 - Create documentation for Wiki
 - CSS for landing page and authentication